andystewart999/Azure-move-supported-resources/README.md

 # Azure move: Supported resources
-This repository contains a CSV extract of Microsoft's 'Move operation support for resources' page (https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/move-support-resources).
-I'll be updating the list whenever this page changes.
+This repository contains a CSV extract of Microsoft's 'Move operation support for resources' page (https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/move-support-resources), with an automatic overnight check and republish of the CSV.

 It also has the PowerShell script I used to create it for reference.